dashohoxha/killercoda-scenarios/linux-cli/part2/step2.md

    `man -k passwd`{{execute}}

-   It makes a simple search of man pages for the term "passwd".
+   It makes a simple search on man pages for the term "passwd".

 8. The command `whatis` displays a very brief description of a
    command: